-The Company is actively developing a new Phase I/II study (LDOS006) in the U.S., L-DOS47 in combination with doxorubicin, for the treatment of metastatic pancreatic cancer.
-The Company is still working through the details and has recently amended the forecast to approximately \$3,400,000 in order to fully complete the study, which is projected to be some time by the end of calendar 2021.
+The Company recently received IND approval by the FDA to conduct a Phase Ib/II study (LDOS006) in the U.S., L-DOS47 in combination with doxorubicin, for previously treated advanced pancreatic cancer.
+The Company forecasting a cost of approximately \$6,400,000 in order to fully complete the study, which is projected to be some time by the end of calendar 2021.

-In support of the clinical study programs and assuming that all the programs continue to advance, the Company will need to manufacture drug product.
-The Company originally determine that it would likely need an entire new manufacturing batch but has since determine that a current batch could be repurposed at a cost of approximately \$2,000,000 which includes all assay development and stability studies over the next twenty-four months.
+In support of the clinical study programs, the Company will need to manufacture drug product.
+The Company originally determine that it would likely need an entire new manufacturing batch but has since determine that a current batch could be repurposed at a cost of approximately \$1,640,000 which includes all assay development and stability studies.
+The manufactured batch is expected to be available, at the latest, by the fourth quarter of calendar 2020.